virtual-labs/exp-modeling-uml-use-case-diagrams-iitkgp/experiment/aim.md

-## Objectives

-**After completing this experiment you will be able to:**

-- Identify different actors and use cases from a given problem statement
-- Associate use cases with different types of relationships
-- Draw a use-case diagram
+## Aim of the Experiment

+In this experiment, we will learn how use cases and actors can be captured and how different use cases are related in a system.